In this vignette I suppose that you are already familiar with at

 #>

-#> DEBUG, ERROR, FATAL, INFO, TRACE, WARN
+#> DEBUG, ERROR, FATAL, INFO, TRACE, WARNLogging functions

 The most important change is that function names are by snake_case in

-uses dot.separated
+logger, while futile.logger uses dot.separated

-prefixes function names by
+expressions, and futile.logger prefixes function names by

-while logger
+flog while logger uses log for

 that: